traviv/sleek_home_assignment/README.md

 3. DL - Multi-Label classifier with Feed-Forward Neural Network
 4. ML - Multi-Label classifier and Features Importance with XGboost

-In each section, there's a Jupyter Notebook with my code and readme file that explains my decisions and insights.
+All sections are in the Jupyter Notebook

+Each part is described in a separate PDF file with decisions and insights explained